 If you wake up and find yourself facing a rainy day or you just need a break from hiking, a longer scenic drive might be just the ticket.
 For jaw-dropping scenic views, you’ll start by driving from La Verkin to Kanab, Utah.
 You can either do this by dipping south into northern Arizona on highway 389, passing through Kaibab, or by going through Zion National Park to Mt Carmel Junction, then south to Kanab.

-If you’re coming from the south, you’ll turn to route 89A in Fredonia, Arizona.
+If you’re coming from the south, you’ll turn onto Route 89A in Fredonia, Arizona.
 If you’re coming from the north, you’ll connect with your scenic route in Kanab, Utah.
 Either way, from there you’ll head southeast into Arizona.

-This scenic drive takes you through a variety of landscapes.
+This scenic drive takes you through a variety of landscapes and along picturesque canyon roads that connect key attractions in the region.
 Climb towards the sky and into the pine forests near Jacob Lake.
 Here you’ll pass the highway that takes you to the North Rim of the Grand Canyon when it is open for the year.
 Dip back down to the desert, where red rocks stretch out to the base of rocky mountains in the distance.
 Route 89A takes you through Vermillion Cliffs National Monument, an often-overlooked but incredibly stunning monument.

-When you’re finished in Page, you can either head back the way that you came, or go north on Route 89, which circles back to Kanab, passing through Grand Staircase-Escalante National Monument.
+When you’re finished in Page, you can either head back the way that you came or go north on Route 89, which circles back to Kanab, passing through the Grand Staircase Escalante area and Grand Staircase-Escalante National Monument.

 Exploring Southern Utah’s Backroads